leonmavr/leonmavr.github.io/_posts/2024-06-10-Swains-histogram-backprojection.md

 ## 2.3 Colour spaces

 Before the algorithm is introduced, it is important to know that the histogram is never computed from an RGB image.
-RBG colour space is suceprible to illumination changes therefore the same object can have two different RGB bands in two different illumination conditions.
-Colour spaces such as HSV or sRBG are preferred.
+RBG colour space is susceptible to illumination changes therefore the same object can have two different RGB histograms in two different illumination conditions.
+Colour spaces such as HSV or sRBG are preferred because they mitigate this.
 In this case I'll be using HSV.
 Its components are:

 * H (Hue): the perceived colour
 * S (Saturation): How vivid a colour appears relative to its